 Activity 5 – Prepare discussions with farmers

-RAB in collaboration with local govt. agent will facilitate discussions with farmers in the different districts to identify volunteers will be conducting validation trials.
+RAB in collaboration with local govt. agent will facilitate discussions with farmers in the different districts to identify volunteers who will be conducting validation trials.

 Activity 6 – Translation and multiplication of documents

 The information flyer (simplified protocol) and the data collection booklet need to be translated in local language, multiplied and added to the validation packages.